microsoft/WindowsProtocolTestSuites/README.md

 brew install openssl@1.1
 export DYLD_LIBRARY_PATH="/usr/local/opt/openssl@1.1/lib:$DYLD_LIBRARY_PATH"
 ```
 **Note:** If you get the error "algorithm 'aesgcm' is not supported on this platform", that means dotnet cannot load AesGcm class from libcrypto.1.1.dylib on your Mac OS.
-Once you install openssl 1.1 on your MacOS the crypto library location is `/usr/local/Cellar/openssl@1.1/1.1.1m/lib/libcrypto.1.1.dylib` and the `/usr/local/opt/openssl` linked to the `/usr/local/Cellar/openssl@1.1/1.1.1m` directory by default.
+Once you install openssl 1.1 on your MacOS the crypto library location is `/usr/local/Cellar/openssl@1.1/1.1.1m/lib/libcrypto.1.1.dylib` and `/usr/local/opt/openssl` links to the `/usr/local/Cellar/openssl@1.1/1.1.1m` directory by default.

 ### Run test suite by batch